Automorphisms of procongruence curve and pants complexes: Introduction

 The second part of this paper is devoted to arithmetic applications of the procongruence rigidity of pants complexes.
 Let $\k$ be a sub-$p$-adic field, that is to say a subfield of a finitely generated extension of $\Q_p$ for some prime $p$ and let $G_\k$ be its Galois group.
-The {\em anabelian conjecture for moduli stacks of curves with level structure} states that there is an isomorphism of torsors between $\Isom_\k(\cM^\l_\k,\cM^\mu_\k)$ and the groupoid $\Isom_{G_\k}(\pi_1^\mathrm{et}(\cM^\l_\k),\pi_1^\mathrm{et}(\cM^\mu_\k))^\mathrm{out}$ of $G_\k$-equivariant isomorphisms up to inner automorphisms (cf.\ Section~\ref{sect:anabelian} for more details).
+By a classical result of S. Mochizuki, given a smooth hyperbolic curve $C$ and any smooth variety $X$, both defined over $\k$, there is a natural bijection between the set of dominant morphisms $\Hom_\k^\mathrm{dom}(X,C)$ and the set of $G_\k$-equivariant open homomorphism, up to inner automorphisms, $\Hom_{G_\k}^\mathrm{open}((\pi_1^\mathrm{et}(X_\kk),\pi_1^\mathrm{et}(C_\kk))^\mathrm{out}$ (cf.\ Theorem~A in \cite{[Mo]}).
+This property, known as the {\em anabelian property for hyperbolic curves}, had been conjectured by Grothendieck in \cite{[G]} for number fields.

+In this paper, building on Mochizuki theorem and as an application of Theorem~A, we will be able to prove a procongruence version of the anabelian conjecture for moduli stacks of smooth hyperbolic curves, possibly with level structure.

+Working with stacks, instead of varieties, entails the additional difficulty that they form a strict $(2,1)$-category, that is to say their $\Hom$ functors take values in groupoids rather than in sets.
+More precisely, for each pair of stacks $X$ and $Y$, it is given a category $\Hom(X,Y)$, whose objects are the $1$-morphisms $f\co X\to Y$ and such that morphisms between two $1$-morphisms $f,g\co X\to Y$, denoted by a double arrow $\alpha\co f\Rightarrow g$ and called $2$-morphisms, are invertible.
+We will denote the objects of the category $\Hom(X,Y)$ by $1$-$\Hom(X,Y)$ and its morphisms by $2$-$\Hom(X,Y)$.